-Non-food solution: Most people eat to avoid their least favorite emotions says clinical psychologist Jeremy Gauntlett-Gilbert, co-author of Overcoming Weight Problems.
+Non-food solution: Most people eat to avoid their least favourite emotions says clinical psychologist Jeremy Gauntlett-Gilbert, co-author of Overcoming Weight Problems.

 If you’re used to keeping your emotions in check to keep the peace, this can mean a stuffing down of angry emotions with food.
 But psychologists are increasingly telling us to acknowledge emotions such as anger instead of acting on them or numbing them with food.

 Writing things down will help you to face the emotion.
 Learning to sit with your emotions, be it anger, stress or anxiety robs them of their power over you and will help you not to overeat.
 You can also keep a ‘food and feelings’ diary which will help you lose weight and keep it off.

 You want: Creamy vanilla or chocolate ice-cream

 Non-food solution: Unstructured spare time in the evenings is often the most dangerous time for overeating or emotional eating says Dr David Veale, a psychiatrist and co-author of Manage Your Mood: How To Use Behavioural Techniques To Overcome Depression.

 Plan your week on a Sunday and try to include a few evening activities that are important to you.
 Sticking to a timetable of activities, where before you were at a loose end, can also help if the problem is boredom and the loneliness is long-term.